-Materials Requirement Plan/CRT A 2.00
+182-170A Materials Requirement Plan/CRT A 2.00

 This course concentrates on topics covered in American Production and Inventory Society, CPIM Exam Master Planning of Resources.
 Participants explore processes used to develop sales and operations plans, as well as a master schedule.
-Topics include: demand management, sales and operations planning, master scheduling, and measuring the business plan.
+Topics include: the business plan.